ESOS-Lab/OPIMQ/experiment_scripts/README.md

 The key idea of OPIMQ is to eliminate the overhead of the transfer-and-flush operation by assigning the following identifiers to each write request that requires order preservation: Stream ID, Epoch ID, and Barrier Flag.

 The `quick_test.sh` script is designed to validate the core functionalities of OPIMQ.
-This script formats the target NVMe device, the Samsung 980 PRO NVMe SSD, with OPEXT4, mounts it to the `/mnt` directory, and verifies the two stream id, spoch id pairs, i.e <major stream id, major epoch id>, <minor stream id, minor epoch id>  and barrier flag valus eassigned to each I/O request by OPIMQ using Linux ftrace.
+This script formats the target NVMe device, the Samsung 980 PRO NVMe SSD, with OPEXT4, mounts it to the `/mnt` directory and verifies the two stream id, epoch id pairs, i.e <major stream id, major epoch id>, <minor stream id, minor epoch id>  and barrier flag values assigned to each I/O request by OPIMQ using Linux ftrace.

 quick_test.sh includes the following steps:
 1. OPEXT4 Filesystem Initialization and Mounting